aws-powertools/powertools-lambda-java/docs/utilities/parameters.md

 ## Advanced configuration

 ### Caching
-Each provider uses the CacheManager to cache parameter values.
+Each provider uses the `CacheManager` to cache parameter values.
 When a value is retrieved using from the provider, a custom cache duration can be provided using `withMaxAge(duration, unit)`.

-If this is not specified, the default value set on the CacheManager itself will be used.
-This default can be customized by calling `setDefaultExpirationTime(duration, unit)` on the CacheManager.
+If this is not specified, the default value set on the `CacheManager` itself will be used.
+This default can be customized by calling `setDefaultExpirationTime(duration, unit)` on the `CacheManager`.

 === "Customize Cache - Per Item"